marcos-sugastti/marcos-sugastti.github.io/_pages/research.md

 ## Works in Progress

-### The Impact of Natural Disasters on Risk Preferences, Subjective Beliefs, and Related Behavior: Evidence from Typhoon Ketsana (with Sean F. Kiely) [Working Paper | Slides]
+### The Impact of Natural Disasters on Risk Preferences, Subjective Beliefs, and Related Behavior: Evidence from Typhoon Ketsana (with Sean F. Kiely)

 <details>
 <summary>Abstract</summary>